-What are the differences between decoder and encoder circuits?
+What are the Decoders?
 In this article, first you will learn about the basic definition of encoder and decoder and then you will get the idea of how is an encoder different from the decoder?.

 What is a decoder?
 How to define a decoder?